Scaling Vision Transformers for Functional MRI with Flat Maps: Acknowledgements

 \section{Acknowledgements}

-We are grateful to fal AI for providing the compute used for this work.
-We thank MedARC contributors Debojyoti Das, Ratna Sagari Grandhi, Leema Krishna Murali, Manish Ram, Harshil Shah, Utkarsh Singh, Mihir Tripathy, Cesar Kadir Torrico Villanueva, Yuxiang Wei, and Shamus Sim Zi Yang for their active contributions to the ongoing project.
-We thank MedARC contributors Melvin Selim Atay, Mohammed Baharoon, Atmadeep Banerjee, Uday Bondi, Pierre Chambon, Alexey Kudrinsky, Souvik Mandal, Ashutosh Narang, Alex Nguyen, Yashvir Sabharwal, Kevin Son, and Dingli Yu for contributing to an earlier version of this project.
-We thank Zijao Chen, Gregory Kiar, and Florian Rupprecht for helpful discussions on an earlier version of this work.
-We thank the two anonymous workshop reviewers for helpful comments.
+Thanks to FAL AI for providing compute that supported this research.
+Thanks to MedARC contributors Melvin Selim Atay, Mohammed Baharoon, Atmadeep Banerjee, Uday Bondi, Pierre Chambon, Alexey Kudrinsky, Souvik Mandal, Ashutosh Narang, Alex Nguyen, Yashvir Sabharwal, Kevin Son, and Dingli Yu for contributing to an earlier version of this project.
+Thanks to the MedARC Discord community in general for being the public forum from which this research was developed.
+Thanks to Zijao Chen, Gregory Kiar, and Florian Rupprecht for helpful discussions on an earlier version of this work.
+Thanks to the anonymous reviewers for helpful feedback.